Home » Adding Effects to Scenes

 Adding Effects to Scenes

-Once you have selected your scenes you can begin adding different effects, including music, text and many different types of objects and images.
-The amount and type of effects you add is up to you.
-This is where you can begin letting your creativity come out.
+Once you select your scenes you can begin adding different effects, including music, text and many different types of objects and images.

 Adding Effects